armory/docs/content/en/armory-enterprise/try/instructions.md

    bash <(curl -sL https://go.armory.io/generate-quick-spin-kubeconfig)
    ```

-The docker container is configured to look for a `~/.kube/quick-spin.kubeconfig` file.
-This file is created when you run the pre-install script.
-If you are using a different kubeconfig file, you must copy it to the `~/.kube/quick-spin.kubeconfig` file.
-If you are using your own config file make sure the following properties are set:
 ## Install the Armory CD Self-Hosted easy install container
 Run the container using Docker Compose by executing: